Clustering with Tangles: Algorithmic Framework and Theoretical Guarantees: Use Case: Graphs

 \subsubsection{Model}

 We consider a stochastic block model on a set $\Objects$ of $\numobjects$ vertices that consists of two equal-sized blocks $\Objects_1$ and $\Objects_2$, which represent the ground truth clusters.
-Edges between vertices of the same block have weight $p$ and edges between blocks have weight $q$, where $0\leq q<p\leq 1$.
-In a standard stochastic block model, we would now sample an unweighted random graph from this model, where each edge would be chosen with the probability given by $p$ and $q$ and the ground truth model.
-In our case, we are going to perform the analysis just in expectation, as a proof of concept.
-Which means we do not sample a random graph but instead consider the weighted graph as described above.
+Edges between vertices of the same block have weight $p$, and edges between blocks have weight $q$, where $0\leq q<p\leq 1$.
+In a standard stochastic block model, we would now sample an unweighted, random graph from this model, where we would choose each edge with the probability given by $p$ and $q$ according to the ground truth model.
+In our case, we will perform the analysis just in expectation, as a proof of concept.
+This means we do not sample a random graph but consider the weighted graph described above.